Measles

 Outbreaks

-- A measles outbreak is defined as a chain of transmission including three or more cases linked in time and space.
+- A measles outbreak is defined as three or more related cases.

 - The primary strategy for control of measles outbreaks is achieving a high level of immunity (i.e., two doses of measles vaccine) in the population affected by the outbreak.